How to Mix Orange Watercolor Paint

 As I mentioned, red and yellow are both warm colors, but each shade can still lean warm or cool.
 Pinkish reds (like magentas) lean to the cool side, whereas warm reds (cadmiums) lean to the warm side.

-Blue sits opposite the color wheel, so it can be used to tone oranges down if necessary.
+Blue sits opposite the color wheel, so it can be used to tone oranges down if necessary, as mentioned above.

 Mixing Orange Watercolor Paint

-Mixing reds with a warm yellow results in a brighter color mixture.
+Mixing reds with a warm yellow produces a more saturated color.

 Warm red + warm yellow results in the cleanest, warmest red.